-In light of these realities, on November 4th, 2019, Ann Arbor City Council unanimously adopted a Climate Emergency Declaration, stating that climate change was one of the most important issues of our time and that responding to the climate crisis necessitates a mobilization on par with those activated during times of disaster.
+In light of these realities, on November 4th, 2019, Ann Arbor City Council unanimously adopted a Climate Emergency Declaration, stating that climate change is one of the most important issues of our time and that responding to the climate crisis necessitates a mobilization on par with those activated during times of disaster.
 In passing the resolution, the Council also committed to charting a path for how the entire Ann Arbor community could achieve carbon neutrality by the year 2030.

 This is an ambitious goal, but one that aligns with the values and sentiments of Ann Arborites.
 Ann Arbor is a community of great strength, leadership, intellect, compassion, and ability.
-It is only by unlocking the full potential in all of these areas that we'll be able to achieve carbon neutrality within the next decade.
+It is only by unlocking the full potential in all of these areas that we will be able to achieve carbon neutrality within the next decade.

 This document outlines the path needed to achieve a just transition to carbon neutrality, community-wide, by the year 2030.
-This was created with input from thousands of Ann Arborites over the course of an intensive 4-month planning process.
-The result is this living A2Zero Carbon Neutrality Strategy with centers around 6 core strategies and 1 catch-all strategy:
+This was created with input from thousands of Ann Arborites over the course of an intensive four month planning process.
+The result is this living A2ZERO Carbon Neutrality Plan which centers around six core strategies and one catch-all strategy:

-- 1. Powering our electrical grid with 100% renewable energy. - 2.
-Switching our appliances and vehicles from gasoline, diesel, propane, and natural gas to electric. - 3.
-Significantly improving the energy efficiency in our homes, businesses, schools, places of worship, recreational sites, and government facilities. - 4.
-Reducing the miles we travel in our vehicles by at least 50%. - 5.
-Changing the way we use, reuse, and dispose of materials. - 6.
-Enhancing the resilience of our people and our place. - 7.
-Other.
+- 1. Power our electrical grid with 100% renewable energy - 2.
+Switch our appliances and vehicles from gasoline, diesel, propane, coal, and natural gas to electric - 3.
+Significantly improve the energy efficiency in our homes, businesses, schools, places of worship, recreational sites, and government facilities - 4.
+Reduce the miles we travel in our vehicles by at least 50% - 5.
+Change the way we use, reuse, and dispose of materials - 6.
+Enhance the resilience of our people and our place - 7.
+Other

-44 actions have been identified to fully implement these seven strategies.
+Forty-four actions have been identified to fully implement these seven strategies.
 Each of these actions is outlined in the following pages.
 Combined, these actions get us to carbon neutrality, based on our current greenhouse gas emissions profile.
-By necessity, this Plan is considered living since many things, and likely will, can change in the coming years.
+By necessity, this Plan is considered living since many things, can and likely will, change in the coming years.

 To achieve carbon neutrality, the entire Ann Arbor community must eliminate 2.1 million metric tons of carbon dioxide equivalent emissions annually - this is the quantity of greenhouse gas emissions we emitted, as an entire community, in 2018.
-Importantly, this figure does not include the embedded or upstream emissions associated with things such as the materials, goods, and services residents and businesses purchase and use.
-This means that the emissions associated with generating every material, product, or resource used by every resident, business, student, or other member of our community is not fully accounted for in our inventory and therefore, not fully accounted for in our estimated emissions reduction calculations.
-Where possible, the City will look for and contribute to methodologies to calculate community-wide upstream and embedded emissions in future inventories.
+Although the City recognizes the importance of upstream and embedded emissions, this figure does not include emissions associated with the production of the goods and services Ann Arborites use.
+As the science and policy around carbon neutrality grows, we will continue to look for and contribute to methodologies to calculate community-wide upstream and embedded emissions in future inventories.

-For now, this plan focuses on eliminating the 2.1 million metric tons of carbon dioxide equivalent that primarily come from natural gas, electricity, gasoline, and diesel used by residents, visitors, students, and businesses in Ann Arbor.
-Importantly, the seven overarching strategies proposed in this plan are intrinsically linked.
+For now, this Plan focuses on eliminating the 2.1 million metric tons of carbon dioxide equivalent that primarily come from natural gas, electricity, gasoline, coal, and diesel used by residents, visitors, students, and businesses in Ann Arbor.
+Importantly, the seven overarching strategies proposed in this Plan are intrinsically linked.
 This means that care was taken to understand how given actions work together to achieve carbon neutrality.
 This also means that removing one action from consideration has a more significant impact than is denoted on any one given actions' summary page.
 As such, caution should be taken before removing any given action from consideration without fully understanding how it interacts with and informs other actions proposed in this Plan.